-- The Colorado Rockies begin their six-game road trip to Tampa Bay and Baltimore tonight with the first game of a three-game series vs. the Rays.
+- The Colorado Rockies continue their six-game road trip to Tampa Bay and Baltimore tonight with the second game of a three-game series vs. the Rays.

 - The Rockies are coming off of a 3-3 homestand, dropping two of three to Arizona before taking two of three against the Chicago White Sox.